kaisoweird1/TaskforWiBix/README.md

 - A CloudFormation template to create a read-only IAM role.
 - A Python script to fetch AWS inventory (EC2 instances and S3 buckets for now ) using the Stack Name.
 - A launch-ready CloudFormation stack URL.
-- Steps used for the creation for all of this
+- Steps used for the creation of all this

 ---